-- Keyword research is also essential to great Amazon PPC campaigns.
-Positive and Negative Keyword automation can really take your account to the next level of profit and ad ranking.
+Keyword research is also essential to great Amazon PPC campaigns.
+Positive and Negative Keyword automation takes your account to the next level of profit and ad ranking.

 If you wish to compare, check out Ad Badger’s features when deciding on what Amazon PPC software to use.

 Rise to the Top of the PPC Food Chain

 That was your crash course on Amazon Advertising.
 You’re ready now to join us as an apex predator in The Badger Den.